rkuma183/wilsonmar.github.io/_posts/2016-07-06-api-lithium-klout.md

 A year later, lithium powder are used to make red flames in fireworks.
 Fiery and unstable, lithium somehow calms emotional states often characterized in the same way.

-But we're talking about Lithium Technologies, which
+But here we're talking about Lithium Technologies, which
 <a target="_blank" href="http://www.zdnet.com/article/and-the-winners-of-the-2016-crm-watchlist-are/">
 one author in 2016 named</a>
 the most "impactful" CRM (Customer Relationship Manager) software.